intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 #### Manual installation
 Non-Docker users need to install [Redis](https://redis.io/topics/quickstart) and [TensorBoard](https://www.tensorflow.org/tensorboard/get_started).

 Please follow the installation instructions on Redis website.
-Make sure the environment variable `$REDIS_HOME` is set to the path where you install Redis, so that Cluster Serving can start or stop it.
+Make sure the environment variable `$REDIS_HOME` is set to the path where you install Redis, so that Cluster Serving can start or shutdown it.

 Cluster Sering use TensorBoard to visualize the serving status.
 Use `pip install tensorboard` to install TensorBoard.